clamsproject/aapb-annenv-entitylinking/docs/install.md

 $ git clone https://github.com/clamsproject/clams-aapb-annotations
 ```

-The `wgbh-collaboration` is a private repository so you need to have read access to it.
-When you try to clone it you may be asked for a login and just your account name and password won't do.
-You will need to create and use a personal access token, see [https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on how to do that.
+Nota that `wgbh-collaboration` is a private repository so you need to have been given read access to it.
+When you try to clone this private repository you may be asked for a login and just your GitHub account name and password won't do.
+You will need to create and use a personal access token, see the instructions at  [https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on how to do that.

 Build the Docker image from the top-level of this repository (the level where the Dockerfile is):